-Up until now, we have analyzed not only the Grease and High School Musical soundtracks in separate articles,
+Up until now we have analyzed not only the Grease and High School Musical soundtracks in separate articles,

 but also other huge classic soundtrack-albums like Saturday Night Fever or The Bodyguard in the CSPC’s articles for both the Bee Gees and Whitney Houston, respectively.
 Results were pretty much fantastic in most cases, showing how big these music films can be.

-From that point of view, the original soundtrack of the film was unsurprisingly a commercial smash with a bunch of classic songs, most notably (I’ve Had) The Time Of My Life, and plenty of charts and sales achievements.
+From that point of view the original soundtrack of the film was unsurprisingly a commercial smash with a bunch of classic songs, most notably (I’ve Had) The Time Of My Life, and plenty of charts and sales achievements.

-With such a massive status, it will be an interesting exercise to fully dig into this massive success and find out how does it compare to some of the other aforementioned soundtracks.
+With such a massive status it will be an interesting exercise to fully dig into this massive success and find out how does it compare to some of the other aforementioned soundtracks.

-As usual, I’ll be using the Commensurate Sales to Popularity Concept in order to relevantly gauge his results.
+As usual, I’ll be using the Commensurate Sales to Popularity Concept in order to relevantly gauge its results.
 This concept will not only bring you sales information for all Dirty Dancing‘s albums, physical and download singles, as well as audio and video streaming, but it will also determine their true popularity.
 If you are not yet familiar with the CSPC method, the next page explains it with a short video.
 I fully recommend watching the video before getting into the sales figures.
 Of course, if you are a regular visitor feel free to skip the video and get into the figures.